StephenChou1017/react-big-scheduler/README.md

   `true`, Scheduler will call the `conflictOccurred` function if given.
 Refer to [this example](https://stephenchou1017.github.io/scheduler/#/overlapcheck).

-  #### scrollToTodayEnabled
+  #### scrollToSpecialMomentEnabled
-  Controls Scheduler whether to scroll to today automatically when the time window contains today.
-If `true`, Scheduler horizontal bar will scroll to today after calling `setScrollToToday(true)` to SchedulerData.
+  Controls Scheduler whether to scroll to special moment automatically when the time window contains special moment.
+If `true`, Scheduler horizontal bar will scroll to special moment after calling `setScrollToSpecialMoment(true)` to SchedulerData.
+Use `SchedulerData.behaviors.getScrollSpecialMomentFunc` to tell Scheduler what time the special moment is.

   #### eventItemPopoverEnabled
   Controls Scheduler whether to display event item popover when moving mouse on an event item, default `true`.